SkillsFundingAgency/das-provide-feedback-employer/README.md

 ### Environment Setup

 * **Database** - Publish the local databse from the `ESFA.DAS.EmployerFeedbackEmail.Database` project.
-    * Setup your database - You will need your `SFA.DAS.Commitments.Database` database setup with data before following these steps:
+    * Setting up your database - You will need your `SFA.DAS.Commitments.Database` database setup with data before following these steps:
         * Pick a record from the `Commitments` table within the `SFA.DAS.Commitments.Database` database and get the `EmployerAccountId` value.
         * Search the `Commitments` table by the `EmployerAccountId`, you may find there is more than one training provider associated with the employer.
         * Get the `UKPRN` value from the `Commitments` records with the `EmployerAccountId` you picked above.